 The Fun Run is a fundraiser jog-a-thon run by an external vendor – Apex.
 Kids participate in a rally to kick off a week of lessons about fitness, positive thinking, and the value of effort.
-After a week of gaining sponsors and the classroom lessons, the children participate in a run complete with warm ups, music, and inflatable tunnels.
-This event is the second largest fundraising effort for the PTA.
+After a week of gaining sponsors and the classroom lessons, the children participate in a run complete with warm-ups, music, and inflatable tunnels.
+This event is the second-largest fundraising effort for the PTA.

 Back to School Picnic

 The Back to School Picnic is an opportunity for the Westpark community to celebrate the start of a great new academic year.
 The PTA sponsors fun activities for the students and arranges for food vendors to be present.
-Families can get reconnected after summer break and students can get to know their new classmates in a casual and fun environment.
+Families can get reconnected after the summer break and students can get to know their new classmates in a casual and fun environment.

 Scholastic book fairs are held quarterly in the school library.
 Classes take turns shopping for books and other items for sale.
-The book fair also has some after school hours for kids and parents to shop.
+The book fair also has some after-school hours for kids and parents to shop.
 Proceeds from the sales go towards the purchase of new books for the library.

 Box Tops involves the scanning/clipping and turning in of “Box Tops” labels off of everyday products from the market.
 Each Box Top is worth 10 cents.
 The proceeds from this effort goes towards fulfilling the PTA’s budget.